sfraint/wireless-n64-controller/building.md

 1. **LED**: Solder the LED and its current-limiting resistor (`R1`) to the PCB.
 This is only needed if you want visual feedback from the controller (e.g. see when it is powered up).

 2. **`Start` button**: Solder the `start` button pull-down resistor (`R2`).
-This is only needed if have issues with the `start` button getting "stuck" pressed or erronously registering button presses.
+This is only needed if you have issues with the `start` button getting "stuck" pressed or erronously registering button presses.

 ### 4. Assemble the battery pak

 #### Battery pak

-Components (ignore the fact that the charge board is a USB-C board, which doesn't fit in the current battery pak):
+Components (ignore the fact that the charge board pictured below is a USB-C board, which doesn't fit in the current battery pak):

 <img src=images/battery_components.jpg width=720>